ProtossManse/MCAutoSubmit/README.md

 ## Linux

-You app must be root to use keyboard library on Linux.
+You must be root to use Keyboard library on Linux.

 **So you have to run the app using the command below:**